Valentine’s Day is just around the corner, where did January go?

 I was asked how to approach Valentine’s day when a client had only just started a new relationship?
 How big or small do you go?
-It is easy to say why it can feel like a mine field when such loaded holiday is fast approaching when you are still learning about each other in a new relationship.
-Here are a few quick tips for navigating the mine field.
+It is easy to say why it can feel like a minefield when such a loaded holiday is fast approaching when you are still learning about each other in a new relationship.
+Here are a few quick tips for navigating the minefield.

 Talk About It

 Number one above all, talk about it.
 No matter the nature of your relationship, exclusive, no strings, poly in any of its forms, however, you define your relationship.
 Talk about it, any new relationship is full of lust and fun, but communication is also important.
 So, talk about Valentine’s Day beforehand, it won’t be a surprise, it is everywhere.
 Keep it simple and say something like, Valentine’s Day is soon and then progress to asking what they would like to do, while you are talking you could make some suggestions.
 It might also be worth discussing price limits, unromantic right, maybe but it saves anyone feeling embarrassed because they did or didn’t spend enough.
 It doesn’t have to be complicated.